thoughtfulgold's Penis Enlargement as "Scheduled Trauma" theory

 * Breaks longer than 4 weeks can help you recover naturally from any injury you sustain from PE.

 * Longer Breaks than 4 weeks also allow you to refresh your routine and give exercises and devices that were showing diminished returns a chance to shine for you again.

 Keep in mind, that this is thoughtfulgold’s theory on Penis Enlargement as “Scheduled Traumas” and that some schools of thought require no serious changes in routine to see regular gains.
 However, in my experience, for people across disciplines of PE, variety is better overall.
 Your mileage may vary.

 Please share your thoughts and experiences.
 Comment.
 As I said before, this is my theory and is based on my own observations and experiences through seven years of PE and thousands of dollars spent on various devices and services.

 Then: 6.25" x 4.37" in 8/2009 Are you new to PE?
 Here's some advice I wish someone had given me when I first started.

-My big secret?
-Not really a secret, just how I do things.
+My current hanging project and balls enhancement project.
 There is no "Holy Grail" of Penis Enlargement.
 Only time and effort works.
-I'm 7 years in and counting.
-Put the work in then the gains will come.
-All you have to do is keep the faith.
+I'm *9* years in and counting.
+All you have to do is put the work in and keep the faith.